zliu41/CIPs/CIP-plutus-modules/README.md

 many there must be from the number of `ScriptArg`s, and the names themselves can be reconstructed.

+There must be a dynamic check that the code of each script really is of this form, but this check can be built into deserialization, and thus need cost very little.

 `Script`s in this restricted form can be mapped directly into CEK values, without any CEK-machine evaluation steps.
 In pseudocode:
 ```